mikethefifth/jamf_connect/ConfigurationProfileTemplates/Actions/README.md

-#  Jamf Connect Actions Read Me
+#  Jamf Connect Actions Menu Read Me

-This file lays out the design goals of the Actions Menu that you can add into Jamf Connect and how to use it.

-## Philosophy
+The Actions Menu is single menu item within Jamf Connect’s menu bar application that administrators can customize for their needs.
 The Actions Menu is composed of "actions" which are defined by preferences in the "com.jamf.connect.actions" domain.
 In this domain Actions are listed as an array of dictionaries with each dictionary comprising one action.
-Connect Actions are simultaneously attempting to be highly configurable without being overly complicated, as such most things are optional.
+Each dictionary is used to determine the visual state of the menu item - name, style, color, order.

 The Actions Menu is aware of updates to the preference file and does not require Connect to be re-launched in order to load the new actions.
 When the preferences are changed, Connect rebuilds the entire menu from scratch and runs all tests and other housekeeping items.